saltstack-formulas/django-formula/README.rst

 .. _overstate.single: https://github.com/saltstack-formulas/django-formula/blob/master/overstate.single
 .. _overstate.multi: https://github.com/saltstack-formulas/django-formula/blob/master/overstate.multi

-Deploying this example will require that the relevant files are copied and edited as necessary.
+Deploying this example will require that the relevant files from above (the Pillar data and appropriate OverState config file) are copied to the Master and edited as necessary.
 The Pillar data will need to be available to all involved minions.